Sustainability

 At the Formula 1 Heineken Dutch Grand Prix

 Green electricity is the standard on and around the circuit.
-Thanks to fixed power connections and our partnership with Aggreko, the entire paddock runs on sustainable energy.
-The newest generators use HVO100 fuel, and off-site power supplies ensure an energy-efficient setup.
+Thanks to fixed connection points and the partnership with Aggreko, the entire Paddock runs on sustainable energy.
+The latest generators use HVO100 fuel, and within the public areas, fixed power supplies ensure an energy-efficient approach.

 Formula 1 and sustainability